hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

-head <file>   # display the first 10 lines of a file tail <file>   # display the last 10 lines of a file cp <..> <..>  # copy files or directories mdkir         # make a new directory/folder mv <..> <..>  # move or rename files or directories rm <file>     # remove a file or a folder (-r)
+head <file>   # display the first 10 lines of a file tail <file>   # display the last 10 lines of a file cp <..> <..>  # copy files or directories mkdir         # make a new directory/folder mv <..> <..>  # move or rename files or directories rm <file>     # remove a file or a folder (-r)